The North Pole is in Antarctica…

 Sorry guys, but Earth's North Pole is really a magnetic South Pole.
 The magnetic North Pole is in Antarctica.

 There are other reasons for my conclusions of Santa's workshop being in Antarctica.
 The most obvious one being the lack of land in the Arctic Circle.
-One reason they tell us that one can't see Santa's workshop is because it's underground.
-Excuse me, but under all that ice is just ocean.
-How can it be underground when there is no land?

-Then we have the logistics of flying to polar regions.
-No planes fly to the North or South Poles in the middle of winter.
-The engines just freeze.
 Now I can hear you saying that Santa is in a sleigh pulled by reindeer, but I'd like to respond by saying that he drives an open-top sleigh.
 If he was to fly to the winter polar cap, he'd likely freeze to death.
-Nope, he's going to want to fly to the polar regions in summer.
-Antarctica is in the middle of summer right now.

 And there is the issue with the dateline.
 New Zealand is among those who are first in the world to see the new day; we'll have had our Christmas dinner before those in the USA have woken up to the presents under the tree.
-Doesn't it make sense that Santa would want to maximise his production time by being as close as practical to his first drop-off point in New Zealand.
+Doesn't it make sense that Santa would want to maximise his production time by being as close as practical to his first drop-off point in New Zealand?

 Let's face it...
 Christchurch, New Zealand is commonly known as the Gateway to Antarctica with the US Air Force joining forces with the Royal NZ Air Force for a base located at Christchurch Airport whose sole purpose is to fly in and out of Antarctica.